TomaszMaleszyk/diet-holder2/README.md

 ```
 to post new product into database using Entity Framework and others, possible to see on this repository.

-Desktop application was created in WPF technology </br>
+Desktop application was created in WPF technology. </br>
 Main menu is looking like that: </br>

 ![Alt Text](https://media.giphy.com/media/YVEtYDZscnci06giv4/giphy.gif)